openearth/aeolis-python/docs/user/model_description.rst

 Quick Overview
 ~~~~~~~~~~~~~~

 This section provides a summary of the main processes, equations, and configuration parameters in AeoLiS.
-For detailed information, refer to the linked subsections.
-Main configuration file.
-This holds all parameters and links to other files.
-Computational domain x,y,z (more information, see :ref:`model-input`).
-Forcing by timeseries (more information, see :ref:`timeseries`).
-Overview of all parameters in :ref:`parameters` Overview of all processes in :ref:`processes`.
+For more detailed information, refer to the linked sections.

-More information on model output :ref:`model-output`
+For more information on the model in- and output, see the :ref:`model-input-output` section.
+The main configuration file (``aeolis.txt`` by default) contains all parameter settings, process flags and refers to other external input files (:ref:`model-input`).
+The computational domain is defined in x- and y-coordinates (``xgrid_file``, ``ygrid_file``) and a bed elevation (``bed_file``) (see the :ref:`grid-files` section).
+External forcing is defined by timeseries of wind, tide and waves (more information, see :ref:`timeseries`).
+An overview of all model parameters is given in the :ref:`parameters` section and all processes in the :ref:`processes` section.
+For more information on model output, see the :ref:`model-output` section.

 Sediment Transport
 ^^^^^^^^^^^^^^^^^^